dtoubelis/sails-cassandra/README.md

 }
 ```

+> **Note:** Default name of the keyspace for running tests is `test`.
+Make
+> sure you created it in your database before executing `npm test`.

 ## 4. Implementation Notes
-This section describes behaviour of Apache Cassandra adapter distinct from other
+This section describes behaviour of Apache Cassandra adapter that is distinct
-database types.
+from other database types.

 ### 4.1.
 Naming of tables and columns